Looking for the dreamiest Costa Rican beaches? I’ve got you covered with this handy guide to the best beaches to visit in Costa Rica.

 Costa Rica might be best known for its tropical rainforests and national parks packed with wildlife, but this vibrant country also has some incredibly beautiful beaches.

 Tucked away between the enormous Pacific Ocean and the Caribbean, Costa Rica has a unique and expansive shoreline begging to be explored.
+You may also check out stunning beach towns in Costa Rica.
 I’ve visited a fair few beaches over the years, but none quite top the magical offerings that Costa Rica has.

 Ready to discover the most beautiful beaches in Costa Rica?